flexion/devops-deployment-metrics/docs/threat-model.md

 Ensure that logging output is properly protected and inaccessible to unauthorized users.
 Regularly review and monitor log files to detect any suspicious activities or signs of unauthorized access.

+Contributors to the project and users of this library should follow secure coding best practices for logging.
+Users of the library should use safe configuration files.

 ## Insecure Log Storage

 ### Threat